d-sfounis/Smart-Transit/README.md

 Greece, March 10th 2018

-This project is released under the MIT license, see `LICENSE.md` for more details.
+This project is released under the MIT license, see the `LICENSE` file for more details.